jlapeyre/DotCall.jl/README.md

 ### Performance

-There is no runtime performance penalty in calling a method using dot notation.
+Benchmarking has not revealed any runtime performance penalty in calling a method using dot notation.

-A requirement of design is no performance penalty.
-I mean I would not have brought this to a package if there were a performance penalty.
-And benchmarking the code in the test suite shows there is none.
-But, there may be some lurking somewhere.

 For example the script [smalltest.jl](./smalltest.jl)
 ```julia